-- (a) The work is undertaken in normal site conditions. - (b) For the purposes of this Part, normal site conditions are defined by the following parameters - a site that is classified as A, S, M, H or E in accordance with Part 3.2; (i) - moisture conditions on site are as a result of seasonal and climatic (ii) changes; and - the site is not subject to unusual moisture conditions caused by drains, dams, channels, ponds or tanks which are maintained or removed from the site; and - large trees have not been recently removed from the site; and (iv) - soil moisture conditions have not been significantly modified by the (v) removal of buildings or other structures; and - (vi) drainage on the allotment is maintained.
+- (a) The work is undertaken in normal site conditions. - (b) For the purposes of this Part, normal site conditions are defined by the following parameters - - (i) a site that is classified as A, S, M, H or E in accordance with Part 3.2; and - (ii) moisture conditions on site are as a result of seasonal and climatic changes; and - (iii) the site is not subject to unusual moisture conditions caused by drains, dams, channels, ponds or tanks which are maintained or removed from the site; and - (iv) large trees have not been recently removed from the site; and - (v) soil moisture conditions have not been significantly modified by the removal of buildings or other structures; and - (vi) drainage on the allotment is maintained.